 Most anything can be transformed with a can of paint and some step-by-step instructions.
 Here’s an easy, four-step tutorial on how to paint wood furniture:

-1. Sanding.
 The first order of business when painting wood furniture is sanding.
-Don’t be tempted to skip this step… proper sanding will ensure an even, smooth finish that is not prone to chipping.
-I use an orbital sander, but other small sanders would work just fine too.
+Don’t be tempted to skip this step.
+Proper sanding will ensure an even, smooth finish that is not prone to chipping.
+I use an orbital sander, but other finishing sanders would work just fine too.

 (I wouldn’t really recommend hand-sanding unless you are very strong and very patient.
 It takes a LOT of sanding to remove old paint and stain, and I would get very weary of sanding if I had to do it manually.
 I get tired of sanding even with the orbital sander!)